Activation Required Prompts and Microsoft Software

 update drivers on an iSchool issued Lenovo

-1) Click the lower-left Windows icon to bring up the Start menu.
+1) Click the lower Windows icon to bring up the Start menu.

 2) Start typing the words “system update.”
 Click the System Update icon to start the application.